The ancient city-state of Sparta is renowned for its formidable military prowess, legendary warriors, and strict social hierarchy.

 Some scholars believe that Spartan women who died in childbirth were celebrated as heroes.
 However, this view has been questioned in recent times.

-Spartan women enjoyed some freedoms that were not available to girls in other Greek cities.
+While women in Spartan society were primarily expected to marry and have children, they did enjoy some freedoms that were not available to girls in other Greek cities.

-For example, they were allowed to own their own property and to participate in public life.
+For example, they were allowed to own their own and inherit property.

 Despite their many contributions, Spartan women have been largely overlooked in the historical record.